Virginia Tech®home

 The Virginia Tech Police Department’s Residence Life Resource Officer (RLRO) Program began in April 2011.
 The program consists of three police officers that patrol the residence halls and residence quads on foot and bike.

 The program’s resource center is located on the first floor of New Residence Hall East.
-During the 2021-22 academic year, the RLROs will hold open office hours on Thursdays between 2-5 p.m. in the front main lobby of New Residence Hall East.
+RLROs hold open office hours on Thursdays between 2-5 p.m. in the front main lobby of New Residence Hall East.
 Students can contact resource officers by phone at 540-231-6102 or via the RLRONation Facebook page.
 Read more about our RLRO officers here.

 Residence life resource officers have a strong collaboration with Virginia Tech's Residential Well- Being.
 RLROs attend staff meetings, lead educational programs, conduct walk-throughs in residence halls with resident advisors, assist in emergencies, and serve as mentors to students who have gone through the conduct process.
 The Residence Life Resource Officer Program received the 2013 Student Affairs Partnership Award.